General Info – summary

 Carissa bispinosa

-SA Tree No. 640.1, 640.5.
+SA Tree No. 640.1.

-Family: Apocynaceae (Oleander or impala lily: Adenium multiflorum family).
+Family Apocynaceae (Oleander or impala lily: Adenium multiflorum family).
 This family includes the exotic genera Oleander and Plumeria (Frangipani).
 Indigenous genera containing trees on this site include Acokanthera, Adenium, Carissa, Rauvolfia and Tabernaemontana.
 Currently the family has 366 genera and in excess of 5 000 species.
 In South Africa, there are 90 genera and about 700 species.
 All have milky or clear sap.
 The simple, entire and pinnately veined Leaves are usually opposite and may have stipules situated between the petiole and the stem.
 The Inflorescence is usually a cyme (a broad, more or less flat-topped, determinate flower cluster, with central flowers opening first).
 The regular and bisexual Flowers are usually bracteate.
 The Calyx has 4-5, usually free sepals and the 4-5 Petals are joined – at least at the base of the staminal column.
-A corona (an extension) is often present either on the corolla, or arising from the base of the staminal column.
+A corona (an extension) is often present either on the corolla or arising from the base of the staminal column.
 The 4-5 Stamens are variously located and have anthers with 2 pollen sacs.
 The superior to half-inferior Ovary has 2 carpels.
 Fruit is various.
 The often-compressed Seeds may have a tuft of silky hair at the micropylar end.
-The micropyle (a small opening in the surface of an ovule, through which the pollen tube penetrates) is often visible as a small pore in the ripe seed.
+The micropyle (a small opening in the surface of an ovule, through which the pollen tube penetrates, is often visible as a small pore in the ripe seed.
 During germination, the seedling’s radicle – embryonic root – emerges through the micropyle).

 Name derivation: Carissa – from corissa – the name given to an Indian species of the same genus.
 The name is derived from Sanskrit (primary sacred language of Hinduism). bispinosa – 2-spined referring to the spines.
 There are 4 species of the genus Carissa in southern Africa.

 Conservation: National Status: L C. Least Concern.
-Assessment: 2005 (W. Foden and L. Potter).
+Assessment: Raimondo et al. (2009).

 Tree